 It’s important to feel secure during the personal injury claim process.
 You need a personal injury lawyer on your side who can handle negotiations on your behalf and ensure your rights are 100% protected.

 Going through the legal process may not be fun, but it can be easier when you’re aware of the mistakes to avoid.
-When filing a personal injury claim, the team at Ladas Hoopes McNeill would be happy to talk with you through more best practices and tips to follow.
+When filing a personal injury claim, the team at Ladas and Hoopes would be happy to talk with you through more best practices and tips to follow.
 If you find yourself needing help with your personal injury claim, call us at 231-744-6218.

 Kenneth Hoopes is an attorney with Ladas and Hoopes Law Offices.
 He has been practicing in Muskegon for over 20 years, specializing in personal injury, Social Security disability, and other areas of law.
 His commitment to justice has led to several positive outcomes for his clients throughout West Michigan.
 When he’s not in the office or in court, Ken enjoys spending time with his wife and their two daughters.